Competition#

 • Airports.
 Airports are placed uniformly at random within the map.
 A pickup zone is placed on the left side of the map and indicates where cargo are generated, whereas a dropoff zone is defined on the right side of the map indicating where thc cargo must be dropped off.

 • Routes.
 Routes are generated based on the maximum range of aircraft.
 All routes are bidirectional.
 To limit the degree of the route network only a subset of possible routes are placed.
 Two airplane types are defined, one of which is a slower long-range aircraft with larger cargo carrying capacity, and the other of which is a short-range aircraft with a smaller capacity.
-The long-range aircraft is limited in its ability to land at airports in the small pickup and dropoff zones: routes for the long-range aircraft are only connected to a certain percentage of the airports in the zones.
-Meanwhile, short-range aircraft are only able to travel within the zone and to airports adjacent to the zones (i.e., every short-range route must have one node within a zone).
+The long-range aircraft is limited in its ability to land at airports in the small pickup and dropoff zones.
+Meanwhile, short-range aircraft are only able to travel within the zone and to airports adjacent to the zones.
 In general, this means that cargo cannot be delivered by one airplane: a successful delivery can require that the cargo be loaded on up to three airplanes.

 • Dynamic Events.

 • Routes are randomly taken offline according to a Poisson process.
 The duration that the route is offline is generated uniformly at random within a given range.
-The agent is able to observe the end time of the event once it starts.
+This range will vary for different routes The agent is able to observe both the expected duration for each route, as well as the end time of the event once it goes offline.
+See Table 7

 • New cargo is generated during the episode according to a Poisson process.